-You might be tempted to get a false sense of security, when there is only so much protection the headgear provides.
+You might be tempted to get a false sense of security when there is only so much protection the headgear provides.
 If you are sparring 90%, then YES, you definitely need to be wearing headgear.

-The best defense against concussions are to block or avoid the punches (aka Floyd Mayweather).
+The best defense against concussions is to block or avoid the punches (aka Floyd Mayweather).
 Believing that your headgear is a shield protecting you from damage is a false belief.
 The headgear will help you, but it won’t mean that you are invincible to head injuries.

 Boxing vs. Muay Thai/MMA Headgear

 The key difference between Boxing and Muay Thai/MMA headgear is the fit and size of the headgear.
 Since MMA and Muay Thai fighters will be grappling in the clinch (wrestling for MMA), they can’t wear headgear that is bulky and loose.
 MMA headgear is designed to work like wrestling headgear.
-While it provides some protection physical damage, it doesn’t provide as nearly as much protection as Boxing Headgear.
+While it provides some physical protection damage, it doesn’t provide as nearly as much protection as Boxing Headgear.

-Because Boxer’s don’t have to escape choke holds and wrestle, the padding can be much thicker and the face can be better shielded.
-The extra padding on the Boxing headgear allows for most absorption of the blows, when you compare it to much thinner MMA headgear.
+Because Boxer’s don’t have to escape choke holds and wrestle, the padding can be much thicker, and the face can be better shielded.
+The extra padding on the Boxing headgear allows for most absorption of the blows when you compare it to much thinner MMA headgear.

 If you are an MMA fighter looking for headgear for wrestling and stand up striking, then you will want to purchase MMA headgear.
 Just keep in mind that you won’t get the same type of protection as you will with pure Boxing headgear, but it is more functional.

 Anyone who is strictly Boxing sparring will want to stick with Boxing headgear.
-You want to give your brain the most protection and a good pair of Boxing headgear will do that.
+You want to give your brain the most protection, and a good pair of Boxing headgear will do that.

-5 Things to Consider When Buying Headgear
+Main Things to Consider When Buying Headgear

 Everyone has a different view on what they want in their headgear.
-Some people want headgear that covers their entire face so they don’t get any damage (a model worried about face damage) and other people want the most visibility in their guard.
+Some people want headgear that covers their entire face, so they don’t get any damage (a model worried about face damage) and other people want the most visibility in their guard.
 The following are 5 important factors you should look for in your headgear.

 I would argue that visibility is one of the most important things you should consider when you purchase headgear.
-Since most knockouts occur when you get hit with a shot that you don’t see coming, it makes sense that the more punches you see incoming the more chance you can either avoid or brace of the shot.
+Since most knockouts occur when you get hit with a shot that you don’t see coming, it makes sense that the more punches you see incoming, the more chance you can either avoid or brace of the shot.

 The reason you are more likely to get knocked out by a punch you don’t see is because you are don’t have time to brace your jaw for impact.
 Having a relaxed jaw will cause your head to shake violently on impact.
 This is one of the reasons why knockouts happen in the later rounds when a fighter is gassed out.